-At CATS Cambridge teachers are expected to be experts in the art and science of learning.
-Teachers are expected to be model life-long learners, as such they should model good learning habits in their lessons and in the way that they conduct themselves.
+Teachers are expected to be experts in the art and science of learning; and are expected to be model life-long learners, as such they should model good learning habits in their lessons and in the way that they conduct themselves.

 Teachers should ensure that their teaching practice effectively balances the teaching of content with teaching their students how to learn effectively.
-To promote this the school has invested in Building Learning Power (BLP) as its learning framework and there is a well-established Learning-to-Learn programme in place.
-Teachers are expected to be conversant with BLP, adapting the resources and techniques offered to the specific characteristics of their subjects and their students.
-In addition to this, the School is adopting the Learning Skills Trust's Skills Development Framework to further develop students' core transferable skills.
-This provide a framework around all that we do and is fundamentally delivered by PTs.
-However all teachers are expected to actively develop students' Complex Problem Solving, Creativity and Innovation, Critical Thinking & Self Regulation and Digital Literacy skills.
+As such the CATS School is developing its own CATS Cambridge Future Skills Framework (FSF) to further develop students' core transferable skills.
+This provides a framework around all that we do and is fundamentally delivered by PTs.
+However, all teachers are expected to actively develop students' Complex Problem Solving, Creativity and Innovation, Critical Thinking & Self-Regulation and Digital Literacy skills in the learning experiences that they curate.